Keremimo/Keremimo/README.md

 - 👋 Hi, I’m @Keremimo
 - 👀 I’m interested in programming in general, used to dabble in Unity for a while but now I'm interested in Web development.
 I'm a super noob so be nice please 🙏
 - 🌱 I’m currently learning The Odin Project.
-- 💞️ I’m looking to collaborate on anything I can sink my teeth in.
+- 💞️ I’m looking to learn anything I can sink my teeth in.
-- 📫 How to reach me: You can always holler at https://x.com/keremvo
+- 📫 How to reach me: You can always holler me at https://x.com/keremvo
 - ⚡ Fun fact: I was born with a powerful voice, I use my assets accordingly and do voice acting! 🎭

 <!---